-Best practices when writing a travel policy
+Best practices when writing a corporate travel policy

 Born from hard-earned advice, these corporate travel policy best practices cover what to use when booking travel and how to create a policy that travelers will actually comply with.
 When you use smart tech instead of old-school documents, you reduce frustration for everyone involved.